Tufts in Madrid

 east of Madrid.
 The Alcalá program office is located in the School of

-Information Sciences at the UAH.
+Philosophy and Letters at the UAH.
 The UAH offers a good selection of courses

 that include marine biology, economics, international relations, political